This information is a public crowdsourcing effort between the Access Fund,

 Camping & Fees

-There is a $5.00/car fee to use Smith Rock that can be paid for at the kiosk in the main parking lot.
-For $30.00 you can buy a season pass at Redpoint Climber's Supply in town.
+There is a $5.00/car fee to park at Smith Rock that can be paid for at the kiosk in the main parking lot.
+For $30.00 you can buy a season pass at Thriftway in Terrebonne or at the Welcome Yurt in the main parking lot at the park on weekends from 9-2.

 There are two options for camping at Smith.
-For a fee ($5/person/night) you can camp at the Smith Bivy area which is adjacent to the park-- look for the sign just before the main parking lot.
-There are bathrooms, water, and a cooking area; no fires are allowed.
+For a fee ($8/person/night) you can camp at the Smith Bivy area which is adjacent to the park-- look for the sign just before the main parking lot.
+There are bathrooms with showers, water, and a cooking area.
+No fires are allowed.
 Be aware this is tent camping only - you cannot sleep in your vehicles.

-The second option is the "Grasslands" campground (officially known as Skull Hollow).
+The second option is the Skull Hollow campground about 8 miles away.
 To get there take either Wilcox Avenue or Smith Rock Way East until you reach Lone Pine Road-- take a left.
 After a few miles of cow pastures look for a sign on the left for Skull Hollow (Here's a Google Maps link with directions from the park).
 If you hit Hwy.
 26 you've gone too far.
-Skull Hollow is a free BLM camping area with basic port-a-potties and camp fires are allowed.
+76 sites all with Picnic tables and fire rings.
+Multiple pit toilets around the loop.
 There is no water available here so stock up beforehand.
 It's first-come first-served and can fill up on busy weekends.
+Single and double sites. $7 for day use. $15/day for single/$30 for double.
+Most sites are huge and room for multiple vehicles/trailer campers. $7 for extra vehicle and a 14-day limit.

 A Brief Note About The Routes